How to Compare Home Insurance Companies

 Homeowners can also purchase private flood insurance.
 Private flood insurance policy rates vary and can differ from NFIP policy rates.

 Private flood insurance companies can offer more coverage than the NFIP, too.
-You might pay a higher rate for it as a result, though.
+However, you might pay a higher rate for it as a result.

 Flood insurance rates are based on a number of factors.
 These include: